75th Anniversary of the Universal Declaration of Human Rights and Human Rights Initiatives in Austria

 2024-01-15 21:04:34

 Vienna (PK) – December 10, 2023 marked the 75th anniversary of the signing of the United Nations Universal Declaration of Human Rights (UDHR).
 To mark this anniversary, the Austrian Parliament has placed a particular focus on human rights in recent weeks.
-This evening, the parliamentary leadership invited people to an event in the House to talk about milestones and successes, but also challenges in the area of human rights.
+This evening, the parliamentary leadership invited people to an event in the House to talk regarding milestones and successes, but also challenges in the area of human rights.

-At the beginning of the event, the National Council Presidium spoke about the status of human rights today.
+At the beginning of the event, the National Council Presidium spoke regarding the status of human rights today.
 Problem areas that still required attention were discussed, such as the opportunities for people with disabilities to participate in society or the problem of access to personal data through digital applications.

 The keynote speech at the event was given by Elisabeth Hoffberger-Pippan from the Peace Research Institute Frankfurt.
 She explained the background to the creation of the Universal Declaration of Human Rights.
 She also asked whether, in view of multiple crises, the 75th anniversary of the UN Declaration of Human Rights offered any reason to celebrate.
 Global developments bring new human rights challenges, said Hoffberger-Pippan.
-She advocated paying attention to and honoring the many small steps taken by many people, which together could make a big difference in protecting human rights.
+She advocated paying attention to and honoring the many small steps taken by many people, which together might make a big difference in protecting human rights.

 National Council Presidium: Human rights must be further developed